NiallOFGalway/pforcs-problem-sheet/README.md

 ## Niall O Flaherty - G00398819

 # Outline
-This README is used to add notes / comments regarding weeklky tasks for "Programming for CyberSecurity".
+This README is used to add notes / comments relating to weeklky tasks for "Programming for CyberSecurity".
 Most of the info here will be duplicate of comments within each .py.
 While some may consider this README to contain too much information, as a beginner to Python I am purposely over-commenting for my own benefit for future reference